Inquiry finds police failures during investigation into teacher's relationship with former student, 13

 September: Back and Reiha begin communicating outside of school.

-October: Reriha stays the night at the house Back shares with partner Angie Mepham - the first of many times she stayed over.
+October: Reiha stays the night at the house Back shares with partner Angie Mepham - the first of many times she stayed over.

 2014